Garden Party (Rick Nelson song): The concert

-On October 15, 1971, Richard Nader's Rock 'n Roll Spectacular Volume VII concert was given at Madison Square Garden in New York City.
-The playbill included many greats of the early rock era, including Chuck Berry, Bo Diddley, and Bobby Rydell, with Rick Nelson and the Stone Canyon Band listed in advertisements as a "special added attraction".
+On October 15, 1971, Richard Nader's Rock 'n Roll Spectacular Volume VII concert was held at Madison Square Garden in New York City.
+The playbill included many notable performers of the early rock era, including Chuck Berry, Bo Diddley, and Bobby Rydell, with Rick Nelson and the Stone Canyon Band listed as a "special added attraction".

 Nelson came on stage dressed in the then-current fashion, wearing bell-bottoms and a purple velvet shirt, with his hair hanging down to his shoulders.
 He started playing his older songs like "Hello Mary Lou", but then he played the Rolling Stones' "Country Honk" (a country version of their hit song "Honky Tonk Women") and the crowd began to boo.
 While some reports say that the booing was caused by police action in the back of the audience, Nelson thought it was directed at him.
 Nevertheless, he sang another song but then left the building and did not appear onstage for the finale.